 The Board has three standing committees: an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
-The following table provides membership as of December 31, 2019 and meeting information for 2019 for each of the Board committees.
+The following table provides membership as of December 31, 2020 and meeting information for 2020 for each of the Board committees.

-Nominating and Corporate
+Name Audit Compensation Nominating and Corporate Governance

-Name Audit Compensation Governance
+Michael Auerbach

-Michael Auerbach (1)
+Rebekah Dopp (1) X X X

-Rebekah Dopp (2) X X X
+Maryscott Greenwood (2)

-Maryscott Greenwood (3) X X X
+Soren Schroder (3) X X X

 Christine St.Clare (4) X X X

 Brendan Kennedy

-Total meetings in 2019 9 7 6
+Total meetings in 2020 12 7 7

-- (1) Mr. Auerbach served as a member of the Compensation Committee and Nominating and Corporate Governance Committee through December 12, 2019.
-Mr. Auerbach also served as Chairperson of the Compensation Committee and Nominating and Corporate Governance Committee through August 2019. - (2) Ms. Dopp has served as Chairperson of the Compensation Committee since August 2019. - (3) Ms. Greenwood has served as Chairperson of the Nominating and Corporate Governance Committee since August 2019. - (4) Ms. St.Clare serves as Chairperson of the Audit Committee.
+- (1) Ms. Dopp serves as Chairperson of the Compensation Committee. - (2) Ms. Greenwood resigned from our Board and all committees thereof, effective September 30, 2020.
+During 2020, Ms. Greenwood served on our Audit Committee, Compensation Committee and Chair of the Nominating and Corporate Governance Committee until her resignation. - (3) Mr. Schroder has served as Chairperson of the Nominating and Corporate Governance Committee since September 30, 2020. - (4) Ms. St.Clare serves as Chairperson of the Audit Committee.
 Ms. St.Clare has served as a member of the Compensation Committee since December 12, 2019.